Pioneering hall heating system nominated for the German Innovation Award 2023

 Future-oriented hall heating with added value

 This world first offers plenty of added value.
-After all, the KÜBLER R&D team did not just think about zero CO2-The focus is also on the real requirements of industry, commerce and local authorities.
-And these include
+After all, the KÜBLER R&D team not only considered the zero CO₂ target during development, but also focused on the real requirements of industry, commerce and local authorities.
+And in addition to

 - Openness to green energy sources and